bookofproofs/bookofproofs.github.io/_sources/history/18th-century/marescotti.md

 ### Mathematical Profile (Excerpt):
 * We shall explain below when and why the name Marescotti was added to his given name.
-* He was descended from a 16th-century noble family, and the nephew of a son of Pietro Andrea Abbati (1693-1762) who was famous both as an engineer and as a poet.
 * Pietro Abbati was brought up in Modena where he attended the university, studying mathematics with teachers Luigi Fantini, Paolo Cassiani and Giovanni Battista Venturi.
 * Abbati was three years younger than Paolo Ruffini but they met when both were students at the University of Modena; they became friends and mathematical collaborators.
 * It certainly proved advantageous to both Abbati and Ruffini that they could discuss mathematics together, particularly given that both were very talented.